 During this time, the house has been a total mess, but I’m so thankful for our brilliant handymen.
 I’ll highly recommend them both for anyone who needs work done in this area.

 We have a lot more things that need to be done with the house, mostly to do with sustainability, such as insulation, heating, and similar.
 But we need to save money before we can do the rest.
 We also need a period of peace and quiet, to settle down for a bit and enjoy life.
 What we will do during the autumn is to paint the walls and replace the floor in the hallway, fill holes from old sockets and similar, and perhaps the most important – get rid of unnecessary stuff and get the house nice and tidy.

-Our home is by no means that fancy Pinterest-like home, and of course it will be nicer when it's more tidy.
-But we're quite happy with it so far!
+Our home is by no means that fancy Pinterest-like home, and of course, it will be nicer when it’s tidier.
+But we’re quite happy with it so far!

 What about the garden?

 The garden has been my hiding place this summer, to escape noise and dust, to not be in the way while people were working inside, and because I love having flowers around me – without flowers, I don’t get the feeling that it’s actually summer.
 So I’ve taken time to create some nice flower beds out there.